astroDimitrios/git-working-practices/instructors/instructor-notes.md

 Swap back to the first instructor so they can approve the changes.
 Make sure you cover the content in the
 **WHO PRESSES THE MERGE BUTTON?** callout.
+Learners can use any merge strategy here, you will use this as an opportunity to see the history in the next episode and suggest sticking to one.
 Give learners a break and the opportunity to complete the yellow challenge **Local Cleanup**.